JaneaSystems/nodejs-mobile-react-native/README.md

 ## Reporting Issues

-We have a [central repo](https://github.com/janeasystems/nodejs-mobile/issues) where we manage all the issues related to NodeJS for Mobile Apps, including specific issues for this plugin.
+We have a [central repo](https://github.com/janeasystems/nodejs-mobile/issues) where we manage all the issues related to Node.js for Mobile Apps, including issues specific to this plugin.
 Please, report your issue [there](https://github.com/janeasystems/nodejs-mobile/issues).

 ## Installation